Joseeph5/CryptoSwap/README.md

 ## Feedback

-like mentioned earlier this project is under development, if you find and see some issue please open one issue or if you need/want a feature you can also make a request for said feature :)
+Like I mentioned earlier this project is under development, if you find and see some issue please open one issues or if you need/want a feature you can also make a request for said feature :)

 ## Running app locally
 1. Open a terminal and clone the repo using the following command: `git clone`